HDR Workbench

 Primarily yes.
 Tone mapping is used for SDR preview and export decisions.

-Will files be uploaded to a server?
+Are files uploaded to a server?